 Played by KLŌS Instruments

 Carbon fiber is significantly more durable than wood, and more resilient to dents, cracking and the elements.
-While a carbon fiber ukulele is still an instrument that deserves respect and love, at KLOS we believe that it should be treated more like a piece of gear that is never left behind.
+While a carbon fiber guitar is still an instrument that deserves respect and love, at KLŌS we believe that it should be treated more like a piece of gear that is never left behind.

-Achieving the perfect playability is an art, and that’s what makes a ukulele easy to play.
-The nut, frets,and bridge all have an influence on the string playability, getting them all to work together perfectly is what makes a ukulele feel like home.
-Here at KLOS we take playability very seriously, that’s why we put a lot of attention into leveling the frets, filing the nuts, and adjusting the saddles.
-Each ukulele then gets played up and down the neck by our inspectors to confirm it’s worthy to have a KLOS logo and go out the door.
+Achieving the perfect playability is an art, and that’s what makes a guitar easy to play.
+The nut, frets, truss rod, and bridge, all have an influence on the string playability, getting them all to work together perfectly is what makes a guitar feel like home.
+Here at KLŌS we take playability very seriously, that’s why we put a lot of attention into leveling the frets, filing the nuts, and adjusting the saddles.
+Each guitar then gets played up and down the neck by our inspectors to confirm it’s worthy to have a KLOS logo and go out the door.

 A big question we ask ourselves is: which part of the guitar building process requires the most skill, and impacts the player the most?
 The first half or the second half?
 Our answer: the second half.
 So we outsource some parts and materials (the first half), and keep the second half of the manufacturing process in house, and do it ourselves.
 This allows us to scale as a company and focus on building quality instruments that are incredible to play.

 The gig bag materials are made from the same stuff that camping backpacks are made out of, making it durable and reliable.
-With the ukulele itself being very durable, a traditional hard case is not as necessary for most day to day use, making the KLOS soft case gig bag is the perfect choice for the KLOS ukulele.
+With the guitar itself being very durable, a traditional hard case is not as necessary for most day to day use, making this soft case gig bag the perfect choice for the KLŌS guitar.

-The headstock is a compact shape, making the overall length of the neck shorter.
-It makes tuning your strings just as comfortable, yet feel lighter.
-The tuners are the heaviest part of the neck, so keeping the weight of the tuners down, and having a lightweight carbon neck will make ukulele playing for hours even more enjoyable.
+The headstock is a compact shape, making the overall length of the neck shorter, with a 3+3 tuner pattern that still has the same spacing as a 6 in a row, making tuning your strings just as comfortable, yet feel lighter.
+The tuners are the heaviest part of the neck, so keeping the weight of the tuners down, and having a lightweight neck, will make guitar playing for hours even more enjoyable.

-The headstock break angle is 11 degrees, making it the optimal angle to have the perfect string force on the nut.
+We use a 0° headstock break angle, making it the optimal angle to have the perfect string force on the nut.
 This lowers the friction of the string on the nut, which lowers the chances of your strings going out of tune on their own, and makes tuning your strings more precise.
-When you look at the neck from a front view, you will also see that the strings go in almost a straight line, which also lowers the friction on the nut, which also helps create optimal tuning.